Robert-Granlund/Agenda-setting-in-norwegian-coalition-agreements/README.md

-# Agenda setting in norwegian coalition agreements
+# Agenda setting in Norwegian coalition agreements
 This is the online appendix for my master thesis _The policy priorities of government coalitions: A case study of agenda setting in Norwegian coalition agreements 2005-2021_

 * Included is the Norwegian CAP codebook, both in the form of a document with an overview of the codes and a document with more in-depth explanations for each category.